Tennis Random, Random (On Court)

 Re: Tennis Random, Random (On Court)

-ashkor87 wrote: Sat Feb 18, 2023 1:43 am There is a lovely story about Federer in the book The Master.. cahill finds agassi sitting in the locker room hours after Federer thrashed him..Cahill tries to console him ' you will get him next time' etc. Agassi looks at Cahill and says 'you don't understand.
+Let's say that you are "passionate" about the sport.
+We love that.ashkor87 wrote: ↑Sat Feb 18, 2023 1:43 am There is a lovely story about Federer in the book The Master.. cahill finds agassi sitting in the locker room hours after Federer thrashed him..Cahill tries to console him ' you will get him next time' etc. Agassi looks at Cahill and says 'you don't understand.
 Ge has taken the game to a different level.
 We will never be able to catch him now' .

 So the rest of the WTA may be saying about Swiatek.